john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 Price not included (they're already existed when I was in college XD):
 - Keyboard
 - Monitor

+A hundred thousand is too expensive?
+Try to simulate and calculate the price if you hire one programmer or an artist, don't remember to pay yourself, then you will get the answer.
+I believe that's one of the reason why 95% of a starting business fails.
+You put tremendous time, effort, and money into it.
+You cultivate it as best as you could.
+However, the "success" is not defined by all factors described above.
+It's all about market acceptance.
+Like what Dan Lok says: Most entrepreneurs "think" they are entrepreneurs.
+They don't know aside from idea, it's WAY MORE about skillset, execution, persistence, and methodologies.
+Whatever, I still have a long way to go.
+Such summary is free for you~

 # Game Making Records and Demonstrations